All students at FIT are assigned an account on faculty student Unix server

-You are strongly recomended to keep the size below 1GB limit.
+You are strongly recommended to keep the size below 1GB limit.

-Messages which you want to preseerve may be moved to some other mailboxes on the server.
+Messages which you want to preserve may be moved to some other mailboxes on the server.

 In the similar way you are advised to keep the size of sent mail mailbox.

 The reason is the load of backup server.
 These mailboxes are changed almost daily so they are backed up